THE EFFECT OF NON-PHARMACOLOGICAL INTERVENTION ON VITAL SIGNS IN PREGNANT WOMEN WITH HYPERTENSION

-Background: One of the main causes of maternal and fetal death is Hypertension in Pregnancy.
-Hypertension in Pregnancy cases in Indonesia are still high, but efforts to overcome it by considering physical and psychological aspects have not been optimal.
-This study aims to determine the efforts of relaxation technique therapy on the difference in heart rate in pregnant women with hypertension.
+Background: Pregnancy induced Hypertension (PIH) is a significant cause of maternal and fetal death.
+Although, the intervention approach that takes into account physical and psychological conditions is not yet optimal.
+This study aims to determine the efforts of relaxation technique therapy on the difference in heart rate dan oxygen saturation level (SpO2) in pregnant women with hypertension.
 Method: This study used a cross-over design.
 A total of 36 pregnant women with third trimester hypertension obtained by random sampling technique were given bed rest therapy for 5 days 1 x 20 minutes and given relaxation therapy for 5 days 1 x 20 minutes.
+Bedrest is a health treatment where the client lies in bed certain period of time and relaxation therapy is techniques involve tensing and relaxing muscles in sequence which is a psychological mechanism that connects the mind and body.
 Measurements using a pulse oximeter.
 Data were analyzed using the Friedman and Wilcoxon tests.
-Results: The results of the study showed a significant difference in relaxation technique therapy and bed rest therapy on reducing in normal heart rate (P <0.001).
-The average decrease in heart rate was greater in the relaxation technique therapy group.
-Conclusion: Relaxation techniques can reduce heart rate to normal in pregnant women with hypertension.
+Results: The results of the study showed a significant difference in relaxation technique therapy and bed rest therapy on reducing in normal heart rate (P <0.001) and oxygen saturation levels (SpO2) with P < 0,05.
+The average decrease in heart rate and increased oxygen saturation levels (SpO2) was greater in the relaxation technique therapy group and the confounding variables have no effect on either.
+Conclusion: Relaxation techniques can reduce heart rate and increased SpO2 to optimal in pregnant women with hypertension.
 Relaxation techniques can be a complementary therapy in midwifery care for pregnant women with hypertension.

 Bastard J and Tiran D (2009) ‘Reprint of: Aromatherapy and massage for antenatal anxiety: Its effect on the fetus’, Complement Ther Clin Pract, pp. 230–233.